Permits Frequently Asked Questions

 Glen Helen-Papunya Road (between Glen Helen and Papunya).
 Note: this permit does not allow you to enter Haasts Bluff (Ikuntji).

 Mereenie Loop Road (between Kata Pata Pass and Watarrka National Park boundary).
-Note: The Mereenie Tour Pass combines your transit permit with a full colour tourist information booklet and map for a cost of $2.20.
-The Pass is available from Alice Springs Tourist Information, Hermannsburg (Ntaria), Glen Helen, Kings Canyon (Watarrka), and the CLC in Alice Springs.
+Note: The Mereenie Tour Pass combines your transit permit with a full colour tourist information booklet and map free of charge if obtained from the Central Land Council.
+The Pass is also available from Tourism Central Australia, Hermannsburg (Ntaria), Glen Helen, Kings Canyon (Watarrka) at a fee determined by the individual company.

 Why have a permit system?